Google DeepMind: Language models

 In 2016, DeepMind introduced WaveNet, a text-to-speech system.
 It was originally too computationally intensive for use in consumer products, but in late 2017 it became ready for use in consumer applications such as Google Assistant.
 In 2018 Google launched a commercial text-to-speech product, Cloud Text-to-Speech, based on WaveNet.
 In 2018, DeepMind introduced a more efficient model called WaveRNN co-developed with Google AI.
 In 2020 WaveNetEQ, a packet loss concealment method based on a WaveRNN architecture, was presented.
 In 2019, Google started to roll WaveRNN with WavenetEQ out to Google Duo users.

 Released in May 2022, Gato is a polyvalent multimodal model.
 It was trained on 604 tasks, such as image captioning, dialogue, or stacking blocks.
 On 450 of these tasks, Gato outperformed human experts at least half of the time, according to DeepMind.
 Unlike models like MuZero, Gato does not need to be retrained to switch from one task to the other.
 Sparrow is an artificial intelligence-powered chatbot developed by DeepMind to build safer machine learning systems by using a mix of human feedback and Google search suggestions.
 Chinchilla is a language model developed by DeepMind.
 DeepMind posted a blog post on 28 April 2022 on a single visual language model (VLM) named Flamingo that can accurately describe a picture of something with just a few training images.

 AlphaCode

 In 2022, DeepMind unveiled AlphaCode, an AI-powered coding engine that creates computer programs at a rate comparable to that of an average programmer, with the company testing the system against coding challenges created by Codeforces utilized in human competitive programming competitions.
-AlphaCode earned a rank equivalent to 54% of the median score on Codeforces after being trained on GitHub data and Codeforce problems and solutions.
+AlphaCode earned a rank equivalent to 54% of the median score on Codeforces after being trained on GitHub data and Codeforces problems and solutions.
 The program was required to come up with a unique solution and stopped from duplicating answers.

 Gemini

 Gemini is a multimodal large language model which was released on 6 December 2023.
 It is the successor of Google's LaMDA and PaLM 2 language models and sought to challenge OpenAI's GPT-4.
 Gemini comes in 3 sizes: Nano, Pro, and Ultra.
-Gemini is also the name of the chatbot that integrates Gemini (and which was previously called Bard).
+Gemini is also the name of the chatbot that integrates Google Gemini and which was previously called Google Bard.
 On 12 December 2024, Google released Gemini 2.0 Flash, the first model in the Gemini 2.0 series.
 It notably features expanded multimodality, with the ability to also generate images and audio, and is part of Google's broader plans to integrate advanced AI into autonomous agents.

 On 25 March 2025, Google released Gemini 2.5, a reasoning model that stops to "think" before giving a response.
 Google announced that all future models will also have reasoning ability.
 On 30 March 2025, Google released Gemini 2.5 to all free users.

-On 18 November 2025, Google released Gemini 3.0 Pro, a reasoning model which is fully multimodal.
+On 18 November 2025, Google released Gemini 3 Pro, a reasoning model which is fully multimodal.
 It was fully integrated with Google Search and AI Mode the same day.